It’s medicine-red, and vaguely tastes like cherry kool-aid; they don’t waste sugar down at 201 Poplar.

 and then I hear “red for violent, yellow for nonviolent” spoken like an

 oath.
-Some of the women talk about their babies like an afterthought.
+The women talk about their babies like an afterthought.

 I’ve never been in jail before.
 I think I’m the only woman here wearing a yellow wristband.